 - If you’re a vegetarian, you can omit the sausage or use a vegetarian version!

-- If you’d like to add more veggies, I find mushrooms make a lovely addition.
+- Want to add some more veggies?
+I find mushrooms make a lovely addition!

 - I call for mozzarella cheese in this recipe, but you may sub in your favorite cheese.
-I’ve used pepper jack and sharp cheddar with great results!
+I’ve used pepper jack, sharp cheddar, and provolone with great results!

-I love serving this Crustless Quiche with potatoes for breakfast or a small salad at lunch.
+I love serving this Crustless Quiche with extra crispy garlic & herb potatoes for breakfast or a small salad at lunch.
 What will you serve it with?

 If you try this recipe for Crustless Quiche with Spinach, Sausage, and Sundried Tomatoes, let me know!
 Leave a comment below and don’t forget to snap a pic and tag it #bakerbynature on instagram!
 Seeing your kitchen creations makes my day. ♥